Lycanstrife/about_me/README.md

 Experience
 ----------

 I have worked several jobs in the tech industry in the last few years, all the while freelancing as a Graphic / Web Designer.
-Most recently I was Tech Support and Web Designer for NJK Computer Services in Stockton Heath.
+Most recently, before moving to London, I was Tech Support and Web Designer for NJK Computer Services in Stockton Heath.
 My responsibilities included, but were not limited to, first line tech support for several large companies, web design and development, concepting, mock-ups, and hardware building and support.
 Prior to that, I was brought in to work alongside the TEL (Technology Enhanced Learning) Department at Edge Hill University on their JISC project.
 I also helped migrate one of their Moodle instances and contributed to several eLearning packages whilst there.

 Volunteering